Why does Vermont have a beverage container law?

 Retailers: Retailers are required to take back empties for beverage brands that they sell (regardless of whether the container was purchased at that location), as long as they were purchased in Vermont and are clean and unbroken.
 Retailers may apply for an exemption to this requirement if there is an alternate redemption location available.

 Certified Redemption Centers: Consumers may bring any empty containers that were purchased in Vermont and carry the Vermont redemption message to a Certified Redemption Center.
-Find one near you: Certified Redemption Centers in Vermont.
+Find one near you: List of Certified Redemption Centers in Vermont or Map of Certified Redemption Centers in Vermont.
 Certified Redemption Centers must accept all covered beverage containers that are clean and unbroken.

 What beverages ARE covered under the Bottle Bill Law?